 On your way to becoming a successful tutor, some defining traits that will help you on the path to success are more important than others.
 Of course, you will face many difficulties initially.

-There many bumps and hiccups that most freelancers face, with no colleagues to moan too/share lunches with, and finally the continued instability of the absence of a weekly cheque.
+There are many bumps and hiccups that most freelancers face, with no colleagues to moan too/share lunches with, and finally the continued instability of the absence of a weekly cheque.
 However, one can become successful, or indeed set off down the path to success, by following certain tips, as;

 - Creating an eye-catching website, and promoting a daily blog